KohakuBlueleaf/HakuTPU/docs/arch-design.md

         * +-*, bit-wise operation, shift, high precision
       * possibly int8/int32/FP8/FP16/FP24/FP32 inp, int8/int32/FP16/FP32 out,
       * can use up to 16/32DSP if needed.
 (Can build iterative division implementation in pipeline direclty)

+### ALU

+#### FP16 ALU
+In our FP16 ALU, we provide 3 input: A, B, C and 1 output and the output will be f(A)*B+C, where f can be 1/x, exp(x) or log(x).
+The f function here will truncate input to FP12 and output FP16.

+#### General Processor
+In our general processor, we will let it to support 2 input and 1 output To achieve complex process, we put 4 or more compute stage into this processor, and each compute stage have 4 DSP.
+Which means for things like division, exp, log, sqrt, this processor can achieve one cycle throughput with iterative methods (such as newton method).
+Also this processor should support different dtype.
+(But basically just int32 and fp32, with type conversion at input and output stage)